flies through the harbour water column

 Main Threats

-Bycatch in set nets, bottom trawls and rock lobster pots is primary threat.
+Bycatch in set nets bottom trawls and rock lobster pots is primary threat.
 Also threatened by habitat loss from coastal development and dredging.
-Water quality degradation in estuaries and climate change affect nursery habitats.
+Water quality degradation affects nurseries.

 Population

 Populations considered stable but localised declines have occurred in heavily fished estuaries.
 Species vulnerable to set netting due to shallow habitat preference.
-Marine protected areas and set net restrictions help recovery.
+Protected areas help recovery.

 Conservation Status